SCPR/secretary-rails/README.md

 ### TODO
 * See [Issues](https://github.com/SCPR/secretary-rails/issues).
+* Add support for other ORM's besides ActiveRecord.
 * Associations are only tracked one-level deep, It would be nice to also track the changes of the association (i.e. recognize when an associated object was changed and show its changed, instead of just showing a whole